Skip to content

 • The penalty can include imprisonment or fines, depending on the nature of the incited act and the circumstances of the incitement.

-We thought to mention this to deter people from using forums like Facebook or other social media groups to tell others how to bring Biltong to Germany or how to use VPNs to bypass German rules and regulations when streaming content not approved in Germany.
+We wanted to mention this to deter people from using forums like Facebook or other social media groups to advise others on how to bring Biltong to Germany or how to use VPNs to bypass German rules and regulations when streaming content not approved in Germany.

 Apps